MariaDB/server/plugin/auth_gssapi/README.md

 3. Server : receive blob from client, execute ```gss_accept_sec_context()/ AcceptSecurityContext()```, send resulting blob back to client

-4. Perform  2. and 3. can until both client and server decide that authentication is done, or until some error occured.
+4. Perform  2. and 3. can until both client and server decide that authentication is done, or until some error occurred.
 If authentication was successful, GSSAPI context (an opaque structure) is generated on both client and server sides.

 5. Server : Client name is extracted from the context, and compared to the name provided by client(with or without realm).
 If name matches, plugin returns success.